dgattey/dg/dg/_posts/2014-09-01-connected-car-citizen.markdown

 ---
 layout: post
-title:  "Connected (+Citizen)"
+title:  "Connected"
 tags: "data web native visualization"
 thumb: blank.jpg
-desc: "A visualization of the future of the connected car"
+desc: "A visualization of the future of the connected car for +Citizen"
 ---